ahefnider/Prime_Solo_Project_GameSphere/OpenToViewSite.md

+# Prime Academy - Solo Project - GameSphere
-# Prime_Solo_Project_GameSphere (Currently Built For Google Chrome - More Browser Compatibility Coming Soon)
+###(Currently Built For Google Chrome - More Browser Compatibility Coming Soon)

 # Click to view program: https://stormy-lake-98292.herokuapp.com/#/signinhome
 # Feel free to register as a new user to explore the features.
 You will need to have a few games entered in to use certain features.